 This means we can actually soak up all or almost all of the available nutrients.
 According to the Physician’s Desk Reference, that amount is as high as 90% in half a minute for liquids, and as low as 10% in pills over a much longer period of time.

 Time is a factor in how much of the vitamin can be absorbed but also in how fast you notice the effects.

-If you’re taking vitamin B12 for energy, for example, you don’t want to wait half the day to notice only marginal effects.
+If you’re taking vitamin B12 as an energy support supplement, for example, you don’t want to wait half the day to notice only marginal effects.
 You want to be able to start your day with a boost of vitality from the moment you ingest your liquid vitamin.

 #3 Purer Composition & Synergy

 When you look at the ingredient list of a vitamin capsule, you might see an “active ingredient,” followed by a bunch of hard-to-pronounce names that, quite frankly, sound like made-up gibberish.
 Before you jump to conclusions, many of these unfamiliar words have potent health-promoting effects.
 However, many are just used to fill space or bind compounds together.